• Updated on Dec 4, 2024

 Papdi Chatt:

 Papdi Chatt is one of the best street snacks in Kathmandu.
-The sweet and tangy taste of papdi chatt has won the heart of many to date.
+The sweet and tangy taste of papdi chatt has won the hearts of many to date.
 Unlike other popular foods of Kathmandu, Papdi chatt is available in small local shops and street stalls than in fancy places.
 Out of all the shops selling papdi chatt in Kathmandu, Ram Lal Papdi Chatt in Newroad near Suraj Arcade has a big hype in town.

 Papdis used in Papdi chatt are crispy chips made from wheat or all-purpose flour dough.
 The papdis are mixed with chickpeas, tomato, boiled potatoes, onion, sweet and sour tamarind chutney, peanut, and crunchy sev and garnished with fresh coriander.
 The resulting mixture of all these ingredients gives mouthwatering textures and flavours.